 “Summertime” a little bit different from our other more traditional blues piano but this timeless classic by George Gershwin deserves a place in everyone’s repertoire, plus this recording has a real blues influence.
 Also I especially wanted to add something for the vocalist, and this sounds equally good with a male or female vocal.

-The recording below is actually a piano duet by Norah Jones and the late great Marian McPartland.
+The recording below is actually a 2 pianos duet by Norah Jones and the late great Marian McPartland.
 We transcribed this to a solo piano piece with all the great blues voicings you can hear from the right hand and the equally bluesy left hand accompaniment.
 The sheet music comes complete with Norah’s lyrics, they’re a little different from the original but if you prefer the original lyrics you can easily find them on Google.

 New!
 Norah & Marian play this in the key of B flat minor.
 If you find this a difficult key to play in, here’s the good news.
 I’m now including a 2nd transcription transposed to A minor which is much easier to play.
 You will get both transcriptions when you order.